Lee Kuan Yew: Forming the PAP

-During his studies in Britain, Lee met Goh Keng Swee and Toh Chin Chye via the Malayan Forum.
+While studying in Britain, Lee met Goh Keng Swee and Toh Chin Chye via the Malayan Forum.
 The forum sought to promote an independent Malaya which included Singapore and met at 44 Bryanston Square in London.
 Lee and his contemporaries deliberately avoided the topic of forming a political party to avoid charges of subversion, beginning work on forming a political party only after returning to Singapore.

 Lee had sought to build support among the English-educated, Malay, and Indian communities by taking on cases against the British authorities.
 In the course of his work, Lee became acquainted with the journalist Sinnathamby Rajaratnam; Abdul Samad Ismail, a writer for the Malay newspaper Utusan Melayu; and Devan Nair.
 He next turned his attention to the Chinese-speaking majority and was introduced to Lim Chin Siong and Fong Swee Suan, leaders of the influential bus and factories unions.
 While the unions had been infiltrated by communists, Lee consciously sought their support as he wanted a popular front.
 With elections approaching in 1955, Lee and his associates debated the name, ideology, and policies of the party they wanted to create at 38 Oxley Road.

 The People's Action Party (PAP) was inaugurated on 21 November 1954 at the Victoria Memorial Hall.
 As the party still lacked members, trade union leaders rounded up an estimated audience of 800 to 1,500 supporters.
 Lee had also invited Tunku Abdul Rahman and Tan Cheng Lock, presidents of the United Malays National Organisation and Malayan Chinese Association.
 In his inaugural speech, Lee denounced the British for the slow transition to self-rule, demanded their immediate withdrawal, and said that the PAP would pursue a Singapore-Malaya union.
 Lee became secretary-general of the party, a post he held until 1992, barring a brief period in 1957 when the post was taken up by T. T. Rajah.